PalisadoesFoundation/developer-docs/docs/introduction/introduction.md

 ## Important Files

-Each of our GitHub repositories contain important files in their topmost, or root, directories that you should know about.
+Each of our GitHub repositories contains important files in their topmost, or root, directories that you should know about.
 These include:

 | File                | Purpose                                                                                                                                                                                                                                                                                                                                  |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |